Yellow-May/Mern-Authentication-Starter/README.md

 ## Designed with

-- React with Typescript Frontend
+- React with Typescript and React Router v6 Frontend
 - Nodejs Backend with MongoDB

 ## Frontend